 Set Your Norms

-While all our recommendations for holding effective meetings are true of a political campaign debrief meeting, setting norms up front is particularly important in a debriefing where openness and honesty are essential and blame and negativity can be detrimental to the process.
+We recommend this guide for holding effective meetings as a good starting point.
+Setting norms up front is particularly important in a debriefing where openness and honesty are essential and blame and negativity can be detrimental to the process.

 A few norms we recommend for this setting are:

-- Move up, move back.
+- Take space, give grace.
 This is a favorite around here at the NDTC.
-Participants should be aware of how much metaphorical space they’re taking up in the room.
-If you’re someone who tends to jump in and talk a lot, be mindful of that and step back a bit, leaving space for others to participate in the conversation.
-And if you’re someone who tends to be more reserved and speak less, try to lean into this conversation and challenge yourself to be more vocal–your input is important and valued.
+Participants should be aware of how much space they’re taking up in a conversation.
+If you’re someone who tends to jump in and talk a lot, be mindful of that and step back a bit.
+This gives room (or grace) for others to participate in the conversation.
+And if you’re someone who tends to be more reserved and speak less, try to lean into this conversation and challenge yourself to be more vocal.
+Your input is important and valued.

 - Be open & honest.
-This conversation only ends with constructive take-aways if everyone brings an open and honest attitude to the conversation.
-If folks try to hide challenges or mistakes or get defensive, you can’t learn from those experiences.
+This conversation only ends with constructive takeaways if everyone brings an open and honest attitude.
+If folks try to hide challenges and mistakes or become defensive, you can’t learn from those experiences.

 Produce a Key Takeaways Document

 Ask someone to volunteer to take notes during your political campaign debrief.
-Then have that person or another team member distill those notes down to the key takeaways.
-The goal is to create a document that someone who was not on your team could read and take those lessons away from it.
+This could be the facilitator in smaller conversations or a separate person in larger meetings.
+The goal is to create a document that someone who is not on your team could read and apply the lessons learned to new situations.